 Proofreading is the absolute final read through before something gets sent out.
 After a work has been copy-edited and checked for spelling and grammar, a proofreader will go through it and make sure that the copy-editor didn’t miss a typo, or a misplaced comma.
 After all, even the best editor is still fallible.
-Most authors will never use a proofreader before they go to publication.
-However, this is a very practical option for businesses and report writers who just need someone to glance over their work, or a short story writer who has already done their own copy-editing.
+Most traditionally published authors will never hire their own proofreader before they go to publication.
+However, this sort of editing can be very useful for a self-published author, or a short story writer who has already done their own copy-editing.

 Pages per hour – 2-10 (500-2,500 words)